Tap in to 15+ of Kansas City’s most anticipated developments

 12. SouthPointe @ 63rd

-A 31-acre transit-oriented development south of downtown will combine multi-family housing, walkable retail, and an extended-stay hotel, with phased completion expected by 2032.
+This 31-acre transit-oriented development south of downtown will deliver multifamily housing, walkable retail, and an extended-stay hotel.
+Completion will occur in phases through 2032.

 13. Vacation Village

-An $838 million project in Kansas City, Kansas, featuring Margaritaville Resort, Homefield KCK Showcase Center, and an interactive museum Atlas9.
+An $838 million destination development in Kansas City, Kansas, featuring a Margaritaville Resort, the Homefield KCK Showcase Center, and the immersive Atlas9 museum.

 14. West Bottoms Redevelopment